paulgb/bitaesthetics/src/documents/pages/about.html.md

 title: About
 page: about
 ---
-Bit Aesthetics serves as a portfolio and professional blog for Paul Butler, a data scientist in Toronto.
+Bit Aesthetics serves as a portfolio and professional blog for Paul Butler, a data scientist in New York.

 ### About Paul